-Even though he was only in his mid-forties, it was clear why Ulrich Richter headed up the large European banking consortium providing most of the funding for the Nature Trust’s conservation efforts in Africa.
+Even though he was only in his mid-forties, it was clear why Ulrich Richter headed up the large European banking consortium providing a substantial amount of the funding for the Nature Trust’s conservation efforts in Africa.
 He was impressive.

 This was to be our first formal meeting.
-I had heard about him and his reputation of ruthlessness.
-I knew what he looked like, having sat, unspeaking, in a small audience at a presentation given by Jean on a previous trip down to South Africa.
+I had heard about his reputation of ruthlessness.
+I knew what he looked like, having sat, unspeaking, in a small audience at a presentation given by Jean, my boss, on a previous trip down to South Africa.

-The nervous tension was palpable in jeans voice as we waited for Ulrich’s arrival.
+The tension was palpable in Jean’s voice as we waited for Ulrich’s arrival.
 “He has an uncanny ability to pick on things we haven’t thought through completely.”
 Jean stated.

 The meeting venue was surprising.
-The “South 30 by 28 East” had obviously once been a popular small conference center.
-It had all that was needed for its purpose.
-A neatly delineated parking area was adjacent to a sprawling building with white walls below the russet of a terra cota tile roof.
+The “South 30 by 28 East” had once been a popular small conference center.
+It had all it needed for its purpose.
+A neatly delineated parking area was adjacent to its sprawling Cape Dutch style facade, with its white walls below the russet of a terra cota tile roof.
 It had a generous tidy reception foyer leading into a wide high ceiling conference hall, and equally sized dining area, with a kitchen to service up to fifty attendees.
-Off to the side an adequate smoking bar for after conference socializing opened out through big glass doors onto expansive and well-tended lawns, partially shaded by large exotic trees, and bordered by bounteous flower beds, resplendant with Zinna, Cannas, Arum Lillies and other splashes of color.
+Off to the side an adequate smoking bar for after conference socializing opened out through big glass doors onto expansive and well-tended lawns, partially shaded by large exotic trees, and bordered by bounteous flower beds resplendent with Zinna, Cannas, Arum Lillies and other splashes of color.

-As Jean and I waited in the sparsely furnished meeting hall, with only a single long table now set at its center, with a chair at its head and two others placed half way down its sides, one for myself and one for Jean, we watched as Ulrich arrived.
-He held a large canvas sports bag with which he quickly disappeared into a small change room on the edge of one of the tennis courts.
+As Jean and I waited in the sparsely furnished meeting hall,it had a single long table set at its center.
+A chair was placed at the head of the table and two others half way down its sides, one for myself and one for Jean,.
+Through the window we watched as Ulrich arrived.
+He held a large canvas sports bag as he quickly got out of the car and disappeared into a small change room on the edge of one of the tennis courts.

 I put aside an impulse to tell him I was a falconer.
 He probably wasn’t the type to be affected by gestures of commonality.